United Arab Emirates · Close Protection & Executive Security

 Important Warnings

-- While physical security risk is low, communications security should be maintained.
+- Physical security risk is low, but communications security should be maintained.
 Assume electronic surveillance in sensitive business discussions.

 - Alcohol-related offences are treated seriously.
-Public intoxication can result in detention.
+Public intoxication and drinking outside licensed venues can result in detention.
+Know the current rules before travel.

-- Photography restrictions apply to government buildings, military facilities, and some commercial properties.
+- Photography restrictions apply to government buildings, military facilities, ports, and some commercial properties.
+Photographing people without consent can cause legal problems.

 Frequently Asked Questions